CONTENT

 What value will this bring to my customers?

-Use the answer to inform your message so you’ll inspire customers to take action.
-This may sound like a "no duh" but you’d be surprised how easy it is to forget.
+Use the answer to shape your message, so you’ll inspire customers to take action.

 Keep it simple.
-Maybe there’s one big thing that you need to emphasize—like the quality of the new product, or the purpose of the yearly service.
-Either way, make sure you include that value in your message, so customers know exactly why they need to be hyped about it.
+Pick one thing to emphasize—like the quality of the new product, or the purpose of the yearly service.
+Make sure you include that value in your message, so customers know exactly why they should care.

-“This time of year is common for [problem].
+“This time of year is rough for [problem].
 Visit [link] to learn how [service] can keep you ahead of the curve.”

 Vs.